jjmpsp/jjmpsp.github.io/_collections/_blogposts/2019-09-22-cloud-native-london-preparation.md

 ## My week ahead

 This week I'll be travelling to London to attend a tech conference called [Cloud Native London 2019](https://skillsmatter.com/conferences/11723-cloudnative-london-2019).
-Cloud Native London is a 3 day event which was setup to discuss all things Cloud related.
+Cloud Native London is a 3 day event which was established to discuss all things Cloud related.

-Cloud Native London is an event I've been looking forward to for the the past 5 months, since discovering a meetup event called "Cloud Native Wales" in my hometown (Cardiff if you didn't know already).
+Cloud Native London is an event I've been looking forward to attending for the the past 5 months, since discovering a meetup event called "Cloud Native Wales" in my hometown (Cardiff if you didn't know already).

 In this blog post I want to discuss my plans for the week and what I hope to get out of attending the event.